Conserving and restoring coral reefs.

 Other ways we‘re helping.

-Through our work with NPF, Publix helps fund the Submerged Resources All-Women Service Corps‘ Wounded American Veterans Experience Scuba (WAVES) teams.
-This program brings together female veterans in an all-women scuba crew to protect fishes, coral reefs, and ancient shipwrecks.
+Through our work with NPF, Publix helps fund the Submerged Resources Center all-women service corps‘ Wounded American Veterans Experience SCUBA (WAVES) teams.
+This program brings together female veterans to protect fishes, coral reefs, and ancient shipwrecks.
 Thanks to Publix‘s support, WAVES has removed more than 8,000 pounds of marine debris from the water, including derelict lobster traps and fishing line.

 We have also supported the construction and installation of oyster reef habitats in Fort Walton Beach, Florida, with FORCE BLUE through funds raised during the 2024 Good Together Environmental campaign.
 The project consisted of placing limestone rock along the coast to create a natural living shoreline where oyster spat will grow.
 This helps to form a natural barrier against coastal erosion, while at the same time helping to filter water and provide a habitat to various marine species.